Jimmy George: Death and legacy

-The government of Kerala dedicated its indoor stadium at Trivandrum named as Jimmy George Indoor Stadium.
-At St. Thomas College, Pala, a volleyball stadium is named after him, as were a stadium of St.Joseph's Higher Secondary School and a road at Peravoor.
+George is considered one of the greatest volleyball players of all-time, particularly among Indian players.
+The Government of Kerala named an indoor stadium at Thiruvananthapuram after him, which was later developed into a sports hub.
+At St. Thomas College, Pala, a volleyball stadium is named after him, as were a stadium of St. Joseph's Higher Secondary School and a road at Peravoor.
 At Kannur, the District Headquarters, Police Department named its conference hall in the name of Jimmy George.
-An indoor stadium in Italy, called PalaGeorge, was dedicated in his memory at Montichiari, Brescia, and an annual junior tournament is organized in his memory.
+In Italy, an indoor stadium called PalaGeorge was dedicated to him at Montichiari, Brescia, and an annual junior tournament is organized in his memory.
 Since 1989, the Kerala Volleyball League of North America organizes the Jimmy George Super Trophy Volleyball Tournament.